Acute radiation syndrome: Antimicrobials

 There is a direct relationship between the degree of the neutropenia that emerges after exposure to radiation and the increased risk of developing infection.
 Since there are no controlled studies of therapeutic intervention in humans, most of the current recommendations are based on animal research.

 The treatment of established or suspected infection following exposure to radiation (characterized by neutropenia and fever) is similar to the one used for other febrile neutropenic patients.
 However, important differences between the two conditions exist.
 Individuals that develop neutropenia after exposure to radiation are also susceptible to irradiation damage in other tissues, such as the gastrointestinal tract, lungs and central nervous system.
 These patients may require therapeutic interventions not needed in other types of neutropenic patients.
 The response of irradiated animals to antimicrobial therapy can be unpredictable, as was evident in experimental studies where metronidazole and pefloxacin therapies were detrimental.

-Antimicrobials that reduce the number of the strict anaerobic component of the gut flora (i.e., metronidazole) generally should not be given because they may enhance systemic infection by aerobic or facultative bacteria, thus facilitating mortality after irradiation.
+Antimicrobials that reduce the number of the strict anaerobic component of the gut flora (for instance, metronidazole) generally should not be given because they may enhance systemic infection by aerobic or facultative bacteria, thus facilitating mortality after irradiation.

 An empirical regimen of antimicrobials should be chosen based on the pattern of bacterial susceptibility and nosocomial infections in the affected area and medical center and the degree of neutropenia.
 Broad-spectrum empirical therapy (see below for choices) with high doses of one or more antibiotics should be initiated at the onset of fever.
-These antimicrobials should be directed at the eradication of Gram-negative aerobic bacilli (i.e., Enterobacteriaceae, Pseudomonas) that account for more than three quarters of the isolates causing sepsis.
+These antimicrobials should be directed at the eradication of Gram-negative aerobic bacilli (that is, Enterobacteriaceae, Pseudomonas), which account for more than three quarters of the isolates causing sepsis.
 Because aerobic and facultative Gram-positive bacteria (mostly alpha-hemolytic streptococci) cause sepsis in about a quarter of the victims, coverage for these organisms may also be needed.

 A standardized management plan for people with neutropenia and fever should be devised.
-Empirical regimens contain antibiotics broadly active against Gram-negative aerobic bacteria (quinolones: i.e., ciprofloxacin, levofloxacin, a third- or fourth-generation cephalosporin with pseudomonal coverage: e.g., cefepime, ceftazidime, or an aminoglycoside: i.e. gentamicin, amikacin).
+Empirical regimens contain antibiotics broadly active against Gram-negative aerobic bacteria (quinolones: for instance, ciprofloxacin, levofloxacin, a third- or fourth-generation cephalosporin with pseudomonal coverage: for instance, cefepime, ceftazidime, or an aminoglycoside: for instance, gentamicin, amikacin).